USS Brooklyn (ACR-3): Design and construction

 Brooklyn was said to be an improved New York at the time of her completion.
 She was also designed by the Navy Department and was about 1,000 tons larger, which allowed for a raised forecastle for better seakeeping.
 However, Brooklyn sacrificed armor for improved armament.
 She had eight 8-inch guns compared to New York's six, and all were in twin turrets.
 The secondary armament was increased in caliber from New York's 4-inch guns to 5-inch guns.
 Brooklyn had her turrets in a "lozenge" arrangement (one each fore and aft, one on each side) and also had a tumblehome hull, which allowed the side turrets to fire dead ahead and astern.
 She was the only US Navy ship built with this turret arrangement.
+The armored cruiser New York had a similar arrangement, however, her midships guns were casemate-mounted rather than in turrets.
 The tumblehome hull and "lozenge" arrangement were rare in the US Navy, but at the time were prevalent in the French Navy and in French-designed Russian ships, such as the French Magenta and the Russian Tsesarevich.

 Compared with New York, Brooklyn had a 3 in belt versus 4 in, 8 in barbettes versus 10 in, and the same turret and deck armor.